Anshika-019/DSA-Bootcamp/README.md

 # DSA-Bootcamp
 ### Introduction to Programing
-       Type of languages
+       1.Type of languages
-       Memory management
+       2. Memory management
 ### Flow of program
       Flowcharts
       Pseudocode